rvcnieves/RepData_PeerAssessment1/PA1_template.md

 1.0395\times 10^{4}

-Now, let's calculate the perfect difference between the data and the imputed data:
+Now, let's calculate the mean/median percent difference for the available data and the imputed data:

 ```r